Itmam al-Hujjah: Punishment through human hands

 Fight those who believe not in Allah or the Last Day, nor hold that forbidden which has been forbidden by Allah and His Messenger, nor acknowledge the Religion of Truth, from among the People of the Book, until they pay the Jizyah with willing submission and are subdued.

-Muslims also cite Moses as an example, especially his punishment of those worshipping the Golden calf.
+Muslims also cite Musa as an example, especially his punishment of those worshipping the Golden calf.